This post may contain affiliate links. Please read my disclaimer for more information.

 Roasting, in itself, has a cultural, manual background.
 Although we are now equipped with big industries and machines, some coffee brands still believe in hand-roasting.

-After roasting, these beans are again hand-picked to select the darkest, glossiest of them all to meet your luxury espresso demands.
+After roasting, these beans are again hand-picked to select the darkest, glossiest of them all to meet your espresso demands.

 Espresso beans especially need a more in-depth, slower, and lengthier roast to extract the right amount of flavors, oils.